Never Let The Facts Get In The Way ……

 The race took place on 2 February before a crowd estimated at 13,000 people.
 One of the reasons the match had been arranged was because the pair had clashed on 22 December (just 42 days earlier) in a special Invitation over 640 metres at Wangaratta.
 Lizrene had won that race (taking her record to five wins from five starts on that circuit), while Miss High Lo finished fourth.

 To further state Miss High Lo was a two-track specialist is equally erroneous.
 Certainly, Miss High Lo was a superstar at Wentworth Park: 16 wins, two seconds and one third from 19 starts over the old 722 metres is testimony to that.
-Her wins included two Sydney Cup's and a Wentworth Park , and a .
+Her wins included two Sydney Cup’s and a Wentworth Park Gold Cup, and a track record.

 While it is quite right to argue that Miss High Lo ‘didn’t beat the best away from her home tracks’, sad to say, Lizrene wasn’t very good away from Victoria either.
 In 12 starts outside Victoria, Lizrene scored just two wins, although she did run six seconds and one third.
 By comparison, Miss High Lo raced six times in Victoria, Queensland, and South Australia for two wins and one third.